KATHARINA BAKER (Artistic Director Coole Music & Arts) – Violin, Viola, Orchestra, Chamber Music and Toddler Tunes

 Katharina was born and raised in Lübeck , Germany, where she was surrounded by music at home, at church and in school throughout her childhood and youth.
 The violin became her main instrument and opened the gates to orchestras and chamber music.
 She later studied Violin, Pedagogy/Methodology and Ensemble Conducting at the Royal University College of Music in Stockholm, Sweden where from where she graduated with a MA MusEd in 2002.
 The same year she moved to Ireland where she started Coole Music & Arts 3 years later.
 Katharina also composes chamber and orchestral music (www.katbak.com) and is frequently lecturing within the field of string teaching and chamber music for young players in Ireland and abroad.
 She is the violist of OIKOS string quartet (Belgium) and enjoys playing with the Limerick Philharmonics.

-BRYONIE HAWKINS – Violin, Viola, Theory, CMYO
+BRYONIE HAWKINS – Violin, Viola, Cello, Theory, CMYO

 Bryonie has been teaching string instruments for nearly 30 years.
 After studying at the Queensland Conservatorium in Australia, doing extensive training as a Suzuki teacher, and teaching in Australia, she moved to Ireland.
 She plays in orchestras (the University Limerick Orchestra, Limerick Sinfonia, and the Limerick Choral Union – in all of which she has been section leader), numerous musical societies, quartets and solo concerts from Galway to Limerick.
 She plays and teaches violin, viola, and cello.
 She has developed a theory system for children aimed at teaching theory through games and activities in order to instil a love and enjoyment of theory from early learning.
 Bryonie finds great satisfaction in teaching and enjoys her daily interactions with her students and their families as she sees them grow in their experience of music learning and watches their music lead them to many varied places.
 Bryonie has had students find many different ways of enjoying their music, from students like Ray Chen who have gone on to performance and recording careers, to students who use their music experiences to encourage other young people to learn, to retired adults students who use music to enhance their enjoyment